kjaymiller/kjaymiller/content/elastic-announcement.md

-title: My New Job and What that Means for All the Things I Do.
+title: My New Job and What that Means for All the Things I Do
 date: 17 Aug 2020 16:41
 tags: job
 category: Life